UBERTC/GCC-UBER/gcc/config/aarch64/iterators.md

     UNSPEC_UZP2		; Used in vector permute patterns.
     UNSPEC_TRN1		; Used in vector permute patterns.
     UNSPEC_TRN2		; Used in vector permute patterns.
-    UNSPEC_AESE		; Used in aarch64-simd.md.
-    UNSPEC_AESD         ; Used in aarch64-simd.md.
-    UNSPEC_AESMC        ; Used in aarch64-simd.md.
-    UNSPEC_AESIMC       ; Used in aarch64-simd.md.
-    UNSPEC_SHA1C	; Used in aarch64-simd.md.
-    UNSPEC_SHA1M        ; Used in aarch64-simd.md.
-    UNSPEC_SHA1P        ; Used in aarch64-simd.md.
-    UNSPEC_SHA1H        ; Used in aarch64-simd.md.
-    UNSPEC_SHA1SU0      ; Used in aarch64-simd.md.
-    UNSPEC_SHA1SU1      ; Used in aarch64-simd.md.
-    UNSPEC_SHA256H      ; Used in aarch64-simd.md.
-    UNSPEC_SHA256H2     ; Used in aarch64-simd.md.
-    UNSPEC_SHA256SU0    ; Used in aarch64-simd.md.
-    UNSPEC_SHA256SU1    ; Used in aarch64-simd.md.
-    UNSPEC_PMULL        ; Used in aarch64-simd.md.
-    UNSPEC_PMULL2       ; Used in aarch64-simd.md.
 ])

 ;; -------------------------------------------------------------------